 Understanding the signs of RSD is one of the best ways to tell if you might have a problem with this condition.
 It should be noted that some of these signs can mirror symptoms that are associated with certain mental health conditions.
 For this reason, it's very important to get a proper diagnosis.
-If you are having emotional problems or any issue that is making life more difficult, then it's worthwhile to speak about things with a physician, psychiatrist, or psychologist.
+If you have emotional problems or any issue making life more difficult, then it's worthwhile to speak about things with a physician, psychiatrist, or psychologist.

 One of the most common signs that someone has RSD is that they will become easily embarrassed.
 A situation that might not seem that embarrassing on the surface could cause a person with RSD to feel extreme embarrassment.
 A simple joke or something else of that nature could wind up hurting the ego of someone who is dealing with RSD.
 Many people who have RSD also have very low self-esteem.

 It's common for people who have RSD to have angry or emotional outbursts, too.
 This will occur when they feel that someone has rejected them or hurt them in some way.
 The emotions will come bubbling to the surface and will manifest through this outburst.
 Not all people with RSD will experience this symptom, but many people do.